sourcegraph/handbook/content/departments/engineering/dev/admin-exp/iam/index.md

 - [#iam-internal](https://sourcegraph.slack.com/archives/C02EQBDB1LY) - internal channel for IAM team for all day to day communication within the team.
 - [#iam](https://sourcegraph.slack.com/archives/C03D4H7UBEV) - external channel for IAM team where other Sourcegraphers can ask for help or leave questions for the team.
-- [#cloud-org](https://sourcegraph.slack.com/archives/C02E07JDBD3) - public channel for all the members of Cloud product and engineering organization.
+- [#admin-exp-org](https://sourcegraph.slack.com/archives/C03JA8BAM7C) - public channel for all the members of Admin Experience organization.
-- [#cloud-org-social](https://sourcegraph.slack.com/archives/C02KQHMLJFQ) - public channel where all the members of Cloud product and engineering organization can get to know each other, socialize and talk about other non-work-related topics.
+- [#admin-exp-org-social](https://sourcegraph.slack.com/archives/C02KQHMLJFQ) - public channel where all the members of Cloud product and engineering organization can get to know each other, socialize and talk about other non-work-related topics.
-- [#cloud-gtm](https://sourcegraph.slack.com/archives/C025T3B3NAH) - a place to discuss Sourcegraph Gloud go to market strategy, including pricing, packaging, customers, and more!

 ## Product and technical documentation